fabiosantoscode/fabiosantoscode.github.io/index.md

  * [React, GraphQL and Relay in practice](https://youtu.be/HrECWxWVcEI?t=58m16s) at the React London Meetup
  * [Front-end performance](https://www.youtube.com/watch?v=fgUnjlwTzB4) at Fullstack LX 2017
  * [Creating a programming language](https://www.youtube.com/watch?v=rUVyBh_4Zn0) at require('lx') in 2018

+# What can I do for you?

+I'm a freelancer, and I can do many many things

+ * Move your application to AWS lambda@edge, where it can respond to user requests from their own city
+ * Architect distributed systems like websites and apps and more
+ * Optimise your javascript, HTML and CSS to make sure your website loads faster than the competition.
+Each 100ms removed means 1% more conversion (according to a [study from Amazon](https://blog.gigaspaces.com/amazon-found-every-100ms-of-latency-cost-them-1-in-sales/))!

+<a href="mailto:fabiosantosart@gmail.com">Drop me a line</a> and we can schedule a meeting in no time!